JCapriotti/apache-karaf-cookbook/README.md

 Contributing
 ------------
 1. Fork the repository on Github
-2. Create a named feature branch (like `add_component_x`)
+1. Create a named feature branch (like `add_component_x`)
-3. Write your change
+1. Write your change
-4. Write tests for your change
+1. Write tests for your change
-5. Run the tests, ensuring they all pass
+1. Run the tests, ensuring they all pass
+1. Run foodcritic and rubocop to make sure code is clean.
-6. Submit a Pull Request using Github
+1. Submit a Pull Request using Github

 License and Authors
 -------------------